Rainbow flag (LGBTQ): Transnationalism

 The rainbow flag has been repurposed to manifest a multitude of transnational and globalized ways of being queer.
 In a few scholarly articles, the rainbow flag is described as a "floating signifier".
 A floating signifier refers to the person giving the object its interpreted meaning and significance.
 Flags are ambivalent symbols that hold different ideologies, meanings, and agendas depending on the beholder.
 Therefore, the rainbow flag is a boundary object that not only brings together queer communities locally and transnationally, but can also create debates and conflicts.

 In March 2016, rainbow stamps were created by a postal service common to Sweden and Denmark celebrating pride traversing borders internationally.
 It has become common to display a rainbow in store fronts or on websites to indicate that the space is queer-friendly.
-Many government official buildings in different countries in Europe and America display the rainbow flag.
+Many government official buildings in countries in Europe and America display the rainbow flag.

 In some countries, such as Saudi Arabia, it is illegal to sell (or wear) "rainbow-coloured" items, as it "indirectly promotes homosexuality" and claims to "contradict normal common sense".
 The motives have aroused international criticism.

 Coded flags

-Coded or hidden flags have been made using colors of the rainbow to express a political agenda or support LGBTQ rights.
-In 2018, Russia hosted the FIFA World Cup, which coincided with Pride Month.
-Since legislation banned displaying LGBTQ symbols, a Spanish advertising agency and a Spanish LGBTQ rights group came up with a plan for six activists, one from each of six countries with colors corresponding to the rainbow flag (Spain-red, Netherlands-orange, Brazil-yellow, Mexico-green, Argentina-blue, Colombia-purple), wore team jerseys during the World Cup.
-When they stood together, their jerseys formed a hidden rainbow flag, a symbol visible to the world but potentially less obvious to authorities.
-This action highlighted Russia's anti-LGBTQ laws while raising international awareness for the cause.
-State Federation of Lesbians, Gays, Trans and Bisexuals (FELGTB) partnered with LOLA Mullenlowe, a Spanish advertising agency, to conceive and execute the hidden flag campaign.
+Coded or hidden flags have been made using colors of the rainbow to support LGBTQ rights and express political views.
+In 2018, Russia hosted the FIFA World Cup, which partially coincided with Pride Month.
+Because Russian legislation bans the display of LGBTQ symbols, Spanish LGBTQ rights group FELGTB and Spanish creative agency LOLA Mullenlowe conceived a plan for six activists from six countries to wear a team jersey from their country during the tournament.
+The colors of the six jerseys corresponded with the colors of the rainbow flag (Spain, red; The Netherlands, orange; Brazil, yellow; Mexico, green; Argentina, blue; Colombia, purple).
+They travelled around Russia together, positioned so that their jerseys formed a rainbow that was visible to the public but seemingly inconspicuous to authorities.
+Pictures of the group standing together in front of famous Russian buildings and next to police officers circulated online.
+This action was intended, in part, to raise awareness about Russia's anti-LGBTQ laws.

 In Poland on August 6, 2020, President Andrzej Duda was sworn in for a second term supporting an anti-LGBTQ campaign and the opposing politicians planned to coordinate and wear a colored outfit to each represent a color of the rainbow to stand in protest.

 Critiques

 Concern has been expressed among some of the rainbow symbol being white-washed and regressed to maintain a Eurocentric and colonial influence.
-A concept called "pride for sale" refers to an overflowing amount of publicity and advertising from big companies displaying the rainbow flag and selling pride merchandise during Pride Month, but as soon as Pride Month is over so are all of the promotions (see rainbow capitalism).
 There is also a critique made about how the pride flag has deviated too much from its purpose as a radical symbol for queer rights specifically.